Hidnish/Milestone-Project-2-Kyoto/README.md

 ##### images

-- Images were carefully selected to match with the background colors and create a sense of 'authenticity' in the website.
+- Images were carefully selected to match with the background colours and create a sense of 'authenticity' in the website.

 ---

-### Features
+## Features

 - Designed with HTML5, CSS3, JavaScript + libraries (Bootstrap, jQuery, GSAP).
-- Responsive **navigation bar** (fixed on mobile) present thoughout the page to move from one section to the other with ease.
+- Responsive **navigation bar** (fixed on mobile) present throughout the page to move from one section to the other with ease.
-- **Home/landing section** with auto-playing picture gallery.
+- **Home/landing section** with auto-playing slideshow.

     <img src="assets/images/readme-img/homepage.png" alt="homepage" width="70%"/>

 - **About section** with:
     - Information about the website and the different activities/locations available.
     - Links to the specific locations from the 'Location section'.